mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

   * For vs-code, simply go to the extension menu in the left bar (Ctrl + Shift + X) and search for the `ligo-vscode` extension and install it.

-  * For emacs, follow the instruction [here](https://gitlab.com/ligolang/ligo/-/blob/dev/tools/emacs/README.md)
+  * For emacs, follow the instruction [here](https://gitlab.com/mavryk-network/ligo/-/blob/dev/tools/emacs/README.md)

-  * For vim, follow the instruction [here](https://gitlab.com/ligolang/ligo/-/blob/dev/tools/vim/ligo/start/ligo/README.md)
+  * For vim, follow the instruction [here](https://gitlab.com/mavryk-network/ligo/-/blob/dev/tools/vim/ligo/start/ligo/README.md)

   Once, you've done it, you are ready to make your first smart-contract

-## Install the Tezos tools
+## Install the Mavryk tools

-  To deploy your smart-contract on the network and to test it, you will need to use a Tezos client.
+  To deploy your smart-contract on the network and to test it, you will need to use a Mavryk client.

   * On GNU/Linux, the simplest way to get tezos-client is through opam using `opam install tezos`. alternatives are available [here](https://tezos.gitlab.io/introduction/howtoget.html)